enepomnyaschih/jwidget/guides/ensample4/README.md

 Events API is maximally optimized in jWidget in performance regard and implemented by all OOD main principles.
 That's the reason why events API is very different in jWidget and jQuery. jWidget event is implemented by class JW.Event.
-There are 2 adjacent classes: JW.EventParams and JW.EventAttachment.
+There is an adjacent class: JW.EventAttachment.
 Let's look how to use them.

 So, let's start listening Like and Retweet button clicks.
 Let's follow the steps described above.
 First, bind to click event using jQuery in mt.TweetView class: